Houston Forklift Accident Lawyers

 Since drivers are so accustomed to driving regular road vehicles, they have trouble becoming accustomed to the rear wheel maneuvering, among other unique forklift features.
 The other most notoriously dangerous component to lift trucks is their instability.
 These trucks carry loads that have the potential to fall and cause incredible damage.
 A falling load can not only drop off the truck but can cause the entire truck to tip over.
 For this reason, a driver should never attempt to make a turn with a raised load.
 These are just a few of the many regulations that have been implemented by such institutions as the Industrial Truck Standards Development Foundation and the OSHA.

-Protecting the Rights of Industrial Workers
+Forklift Accident Lawyers Protecting the Rights of Injured Workers in Houston, Texas & Nationwide

 As an industrial worker, you have rights under the Occupational Safety and Health Act of 1970.
 The reason the act was passed was to protect workers from industrial injury or from being killed in industrial accidents.
 The Act requires employers to fix common hazards and implement preventative regulations to avoid repeat accidents.
 This Act protects all workers who work in the private sector or for governments at any level.